GoogleCloudPlatform/iam_visibility_audit/README.md

 In another situation, `Alice` may have created a project early on before the domain `MyDomain` was created.
 Later on, an org admin will have to identify and [migrate projects](https://cloud.google.com/resource-manager/docs/project-migration) into the new domain, `MyDomain`.

-This script will help identify which projects a user in a domain may have been granted access to external projects or organizations.
+This script will help identify which _projects_ and _organizations_ a _user_ in a domain may have been granted access to external projects or organizations.
+This will *not* identify direct permissions on resources _within_ a project (e.g. if `Bob` set a direct IAM grant to `Alice` on a GCS bucket that `Bob` owns).

 Either way, please review [Restricting project visibility for users](https://cloud.google.com/resource-manager/docs/access-control-org#restricting_visibility) in combination with [VPC-SC](https://cloud.google.com/vpc-service-controls/docs/overview).